OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM06_ExcessiveAgency.md

 The following actions can prevent Excessive Agency:

 1. **Minimise extensions:** Limit the extensions that LLM agents are allowed to call to only the minimum necessary.
 For example, if an LLM-based system does not require the ability to fetch the contents of a URL then such an extension should not be offered to the LLM agent.
-2. **Minimine extension functionality:** Limit the functions that are implemented in LLM extensions to the minimum necessary.
+2. **Minimise extension functionality:** Limit the functions that are implemented in LLM extensions to the minimum necessary.
 For example, an extension that accesses a user's mailbox to summarise emails may only require the ability to read emails, so the extension should not contain other functionality such as deleting or sending messages.
 3. **Avoid open-ended extensions:** Avoid the use of open-ended extensions where possible (e.g., run a shell command, fetch a URL, etc.) and use extensions with more granular functionality.
 For example, an LLM-based app may need to write some output to a file.
 If this were implemented using an extension to run a shell function then the scope for undesirable actions is very large (any other shell command could be executed).
 A more secure alternative would be to build a specific file-writing extension that only implements that specific functionality.
 4. **Minimise extension permissions:** Limit the permissions that LLM extensions are granted to other systems to the minimum necessary in order to limit the scope of undesirable actions.
 For example, an LLM agent that uses a product database in order to make purchase recommendations to a customer might only need read access to a 'products' table; it should not have access to other tables, nor the ability to insert, update or delete records.
 This should be enforced by applying appropriate database permissions for the identity that the LLM extension uses to connect to the database.
 5. **Execute extensions in user's context:** Track user authorization and security scope to ensure actions taken on behalf of a user are executed on downstream systems in the context of that specific user, and with the minimum privileges necessary.
 For example, an LLM extension that reads a user's code repo should require the user to authenticate via OAuth and with the minimum scope required.